Ayran

 Salted yogurt drink — strained yogurt whisked with cold water 2:1, a pinch of salt, served foamy over ice.

-Central Asian Turkic nomads carried fermented mare's milk drinks west; ayran with cow/sheep yogurt settled into Anatolia by the Seljuk era (11th c.).
+Central Asian Turkic nomads diluted fermented milk with water and salt to cut its sourness; the word ayran is already recorded in Mahmud al-Kashgari's 11th-century Compendium of the Turkic Languages, and ayran with cow/sheep yogurt settled into Anatolia, with Turkey naming it the national drink in 2013.
 The Ottoman court drank it; modern industrial bottling started with Atatürk Orman Çiftliği in 1937.

 Off-white, lightly thick — not as heavy as lassi.
 Foam head two fingers deep when whisked properly.
 Tastes saline first, then sour, then milky-cool.
 The classic pairing is grilled lamb (Adana kebab, döner) where the fat needs cutting.

-Yogurt-to-water ratio is 2:1 by volume for classic Anatolian style — looser than home lassi, thicker than buttermilk.
+Yogurt-to-water ratio is roughly 1:2 by volume for classic Anatolian style (about one part yogurt to two parts salted water) — looser than home lassi, thicker than buttermilk.
 Salt isn't optional; it suppresses the sour edge and pulls out the dairy sweetness.
 Whisk hard or shake in a sealed jar to aerate.

 Variations